-in the box(s).
+HWMonline, enter the current value in the box(s).
 This needs to be configured on site as the timing is important, however it can be corrected later via HWMOnline.

-v.
+vi.
 APN - If you have ordered a data pack from HWM you can leave this setting alone (as below) as your logger will have been preconfigured by HWM.